AllanWang/Frost-for-Facebook/README.md

 [Join the Slack Workspace](https://frost-slack.allanwang.ca)

 **Note** Some keystores are public for the sake of automatic builds and consistent signing across devices.
 This means that others can build apps with the same signature.
-The only valid download sources are through my github releases.
+The only valid download sources are through my github releases and F-Droid.

 Frost is a third party Facebook wrapper geared towards design and functionality.
 It contains many features, including: